Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Conclusion

 \section{Conclusion}

-In this paper, we have studied the relativistic electron impact ionization of heavy atomic targets namely Cu,Au and Ag by twisted electron beam in coplanar asymmetric geometrical mode in the first Born approximation.
-A range of kinematical parameters were used in order to study the effect of various parameters of the twisted electron beam on (e,2e) process, namely opening angle ($\theta_{p}$), OAM number ($m$) and impact parameter ($b$).
-The spin asymmetry in TDCS caused by polarized incident electron beam is presented to interpret the effects of twisted electron beam on relativistic (e,2e) process.
-We studied TDCS for the charge density, sum of the charge and current density's part and total contributions which includes the interference term of the matrix elements of the said terms.
-We observed that TDCS depends significantly on charge-charge and current-current interactions with their interference on the opening angle ($\theta_p$) and OAM number $m$ of the twisted beam.
-As per the results both the angular profiles of TDCS and spin asymmetry depends on the OAM number $m$ of the twisted electron beam and also on the atomic number $Z$.
-Added to this the profiles of asymmetry in case of Cu is particularly interesting with higher value of OAM number and we are exploring it further.
-And we are working towards betterment of our proposed theoretical model.
+In this paper, we have studied the relativistic electron impact ionization of atomic targets by the twisted electron beam in coplanar asymmetric geometrical mode.
+We used a semi-relativistic Coulumb wave model for the computation of TDCS in the first Born approximation.
+A range of kinematical parameters was used in order to study the effect of various parameters of the twisted electron beam on the (e,2e) process.
+The spin asymmetry in TDCS averaged over impact parameter caused by the polarized incident electron beam is presented to study the effects of the twisted electron beam on (e,2e) process.
+We also studied TDCS for the charge density, sum of the charge and current density's part and total contributions, which includes the interference term of the matrix elements of the said terms.
+We observed significant dependence of TDCS and spin asymmetry on different parameters of the twisted electron beam and also on the atomic number $Z$.